nick87720z/tint2/README.md

 # Features

-  * Panel with taskbar, system tray, clock and launcher icons;
+  * Panel with configurable set of applets:
+    - taskbar, system tray, clock, launcher
+    - arbitrary buttons with configurable commands per each mouse button (including scroll buttons)
+    - executors - like buttons, but using configurable command to set appearance (see manual)
-  * Easy to customize: color/transparency on fonts, icons, borders and backgrounds;
+  * Easy to customize:
+    - Color/transparency on fonts, icons, borders and backgrounds;
+    **Note:** Full transparency requires a compositor such as Compton (if not provided already by the window manager, as in Compiz/Unity, KDE or XFCE);
+    - Customizable mouse events;
   * Pager like capability: move tasks between workspaces (virtual desktops), switch between workspaces;
-  * Multi-monitor capability: create one panel per monitor, showing only the tasks from the current monitor;
+  * Multi-monitor capability: create a panel for each monitor, showing only the tasks from that monitor;
-  * Customizable mouse events.

 # Goals